aws/eks-anywhere-build-tooling/projects/jetstack/cert-manager/README.md

 [CA injector](https://gallery.ecr.aws/eks-anywhere/jetstack/cert-manager-cainjector) |
 [cert-manager Webhook Server](https://gallery.ecr.aws/eks-anywhere/jetstack/cert-manager-webhook)

-### Helm Chart

-The helm chart is a modified version of the source helm chart located in the jetstck/cert-manager repo at `deploy/charts/cert-manager/`.

-If there are any patches to the make file, use `git format-patch $(cat ../GIT_TAG)` and add them to the `helm/patches` directory.

 ### Cert manager manifest

 The cert-manager.yaml manifest is currently stored in the build/ repo.
 This is the cert-manager.yaml from the assets of the current GIT_TAG(v1.5.3)